JohnJustinn/Sprint-Challenge--Theory-Algorithms/algorithms/Answers.md

         Start with the idea of using a binary search tree.
         Pick a floor and if the egg breaks, move down a floor/ Otherwise, move up.

         Stop if the egg doesn't break at a particular floor, but does break at the floor above that.

+3. Exercise 3:  Time Complexity

+    * A. As the algorithm is iterated, the left array remains empty and the right is n - 1, n - 2 etc.  For this reason, the complexity is O(n^2).

+    * B. At every iteration of this algorithm, the array is split into two arrays.
+A (log n) will be performed again on these arrays, and at each point has linear complexity, making it O(n log n).